-When should your company perform a training needs analysis process?
+When should your company conduct a Training Needs Analysis?

-To avoid this type of confusion, it is advisable to follow a series of steps:
+To mitigate such confusion, it is advisable to follow a series of steps:

-3.)
-All these phases result in a Training Needs Analysis that the company must concretize in proposals, priorities, work plan, the definition of objectives, etc.
+These phases culminate in a Training Needs Analysis, which the company must translate into proposals, priorities, a work plan, and objective definitions.

 Training needs analysis models: 5 key detection tools

 There exist five key models for detecting training needs: